Residential Recycling Service and Garbage Collection in Eugene

 Please check the following list for specific information on the upcoming holidays:

-Christmas Day: Wednesday, December 25, 2019.
-Only Wednesday through Friday pickups will be one day late this week.
-If your scheduled pick up is Friday, December 27th, your pick up will be done on Saturday, December 28th.
+Christmas Day: Friday, December 25, 2020.
+Only Friday pickups will be one day late this week.
+If your scheduled pick up is Friday, December 25th, your pick up will be done on Saturday, December 26th.